SBA 7(a) vs. 504 Loans: Which One Do You Actually Need?

 The 504 requires everything the 7(a) does, plus additional CDC-specific documentation.
 You're essentially applying to two lenders simultaneously.

-Additional 504 requirements:
+Additional 504 requirements

 The process

-- Find a CDC.
 CDCs are regional nonprofits authorized by the SBA.
 There are about 140 of them nationwide.
 Some cover a single state, others work nationally.
 Your CDC will be your guide through the process.

-- Pre-qualification with CDC.
 The CDC reviews your tax returns (3 years personal and business), interim financials, and personal financial statement.
 They confirm eligibility and give you a preliminary breakdown of the deal structure.

-- Bank approval.
 You also need a participating bank to commit to the 50% first-lien portion.
 Your CDC can help you find one, or you may already have a banking relationship.

-- Full application & underwriting.
 The CDC packages your application and submits it to the SBA.
 The SBA reviews and authorizes the debenture.
 Appraisal and environmental review happen in parallel.

-- Closing (first closing).
 Here's where 504 gets tricky.
 You close on the bank portion and a short-term bridge loan that covers the CDC's 40% temporarily.
 You take ownership of the property at this point.

-- Debenture funding (second closing).
 The CDC portion gets funded when the SBA sells the debenture, which happens on a monthly cycle.
 This can take 4-8 weeks after your first closing.
-When it funds, the bridge loan is paid off and replaced with your permanent below-market fixed-rate loan.
-This is when your rate locks.

 Realistic timeline: 60-90 days to the first closing, then another 4-8 weeks to permanent funding.
 The total process can stretch to 4-5 months.